netobserv/documents/loki_operator.md

 This page provides a quick walk-through for setting up the Loki Operator with NetObserv.
 You can [find here more documentation](https://loki-operator.dev/docs/prologue/quickstart.md/) (or [there for OpenShift](https://docs.openshift.com/container-platform/4.11//logging/cluster-logging-loki.html)).

 The Loki Operator integrates a [gateway](https://github.com/observatorium/api) that implements multi-tenancy & authentication with Loki for logging.
-However, NetObserv itself is not (yet) multi-tenant.

 NetObserv requires to use a specific tenant for Loki, named `network`, which uses a specific tenant mode implemented in Loki Operator 5.6+.
 For that reason, NetObserv is not compatible with prior version of the Loki Operator.